-DO challenge your pet at mealtime - Separate your pet's daily food allocation into several small portions and place them in different locations around the house for her to find.
+4. DO challenge your pet at mealtime - Separate your pet's daily food allocation into several small portions and place them in different locations around the house for her to find.
 Make use of food puzzle toys for dogs and indoor hunting feeders for cats, which encourage hunting behavior and provide mental stimulation.

-Also consider putting food bowls at the bottom and top of your staircase if you have one to encourage musclebuilding and glucose-burning exercise throughout the day.
+Also consider putting food bowls at the bottom and top of your staircase if you have one to encourage muscle-building and glucose-burning exercise throughout the day.
 While many people feed their pets twice a day, feeding just once a day actually offers a number of health benefits, including a lower risk of diabetes.

-3. DON'T follow pet food package feeding guidelines - Most people who feed commercially available pet food follow the suggested feeding guidelines printed on the package, which often isn't the best approach.
-These recommendations typically use overly broad weight ranges such as "under 20 pounds" when clearly, a 15-pound dog requires more calories than a 5-pound dog.
+5. DON'T follow pet food package feeding guidelines - Most people who feed commercially available pet food follow the suggested feeding guidelines printed on the package, which often isn't the best approach unless the company has formulated the diet for adult, less active animals and has linked feeding instructions to the recipe formulation (most companies don't, so their feeding directions are incorrect).

+Many recommendations use overly broad weight ranges such as "under 20 pounds" when clearly, a 15-pound dog requires significantly more calories than a 5-pound dog.